 Folk flooding toward the theater half an hour before showtime gave the first indication that something special was on tap at the Nate Holden Performing Arts Center on Saturday night.
-In Los Angeles, where traffic-frazzled late arrivals are habitual, that is a rare sight.
+In Los Angeles, traffic-frazzled late arrivals are the norm.
 The faithful flocked to a special, nearly familial, celebration: JazzAntiqua Dance & Music Ensemble‘s big 25th anniversary dance concert hosted by company artistic director/choreographer Pat Taylor.

 It was an evening of pure dance, pure music, pure beautiful bodies, pure positive energy.
-And, showcasing seven next-gen jazz dancers of the company’s LEGACY youth program, it gave pure hope.
-The free-flowing program swapped between (and juxtaposed) live jazz music; the greatly overlooked art form of spoken word (Peter J. Harris, excellent); a songstress (Ava Dupree); and the just-glorious JazzAntiqua dancers pictured above.
+Showcasing seven next-gen jazz dancers of the company’s LEGACY youth program, it also gave pure hope.
+The free-flowing program included a live jazz ensemble; the greatly overlooked art form of spoken word (Peter J. Harris, excellent); a songstress (Ava Dupree); and the just-glorious JazzAntiqua dancers pictured above.
 For this viewer, the eight-work program reached its zenith with Taylor’s very strong “1960 WHAT?” set to recorded music by Gregory Porter.

 A sizzler of a political dance, “1960…” revisited the coherent moment when black revolution was in the air.
 Costumed in swellegant-but-simple ’60s costume (female dancers in curve-hugging, color-popping mini-dresses made dance-able by tasteful side-slits), the handsome troupe paraded in a big oval, pouring forth Taylor’s signature movement.
 She likes ever-moving legs planted in wide stances to articulate a busy torso.
 With twists, gestures, arches, and corkscrews, it’s a talking torso!
 Much movement gets propelled from the breastbone, and it’s all accompanied by organic long arms — sometimes draping the body like spaghetti noodles, other times wide-sweeping, leading the way.